Course is at capacity! Join the waitlist for the next live-stream Machine Learning Boot Camp on June 16-17, 2022.

-- Each participant must be familiar with R. The main software used for the workshop will be R/RStudio, therefore we strongly recommend that participants have a basic understanding of this software prior to attending the Training.
+Each participant must be familiar with R. The main platform used for the workshop will be RStudio Cloud, therefore we strongly recommend that participants have a basic understanding of R/RStudio prior to attending the Training.

-- Each participant is required to bring a personal laptop with R/RStudio installed prior to the first day of the workshop, as all lab sessions will be done on your personal laptop.
-R is available for free download and installation on Mac, PC, and Linux devices.
-Please review the R Installation Guide below.
+Each participant is required to have a free, basic RStudio Cloud account prior to the first day of the workshop, as all lab sessions will be done on this platform.

 If you have any specific questions about R and R studio in the context of the Machine Learning Boot Camp, please email us.

 Noah Simon, PhD, Associate Professor, Department of Biostatistics, School of Public Health, University of Washington.
 Dr. Simon’s methodological interests include computationally efficient methods for predictive modeling with high-dimensional, complex data, and the design of adaptive clinical trials.